 Minor Blues Chords – ii V Bar 4

-In this minor blues example, you’ll use one of the most common alterations, adding a ii-V of ivm7 in bar four of the tune.
+In this example, you use one of the most common alterations, adding a ii-V of ivm7 in bar four.

-By doing so, you’re creating tension over the fourth bar, before resolving that tension into the fifth bar of the progression.
+By doing so, you creating tension over the fourth bar, then resolve that tension into the fifth bar.

-In jazz, when you want to highlight a chord, make it sound important, you can add a ii V before that chord to lead into it.
+In jazz, when you want to highlight a chord, you add a ii V before that chord to lead into it.

-Here’s an example of how you could highlight the ivm7 chord in a minor blues chord progression.
+Here’s an example of how you highlight the ivm7 chord in a minor blues progression.

 ii V Bar 4 Minor Blues Backing Track Minor Blues Backing Track 4

 ii V Bar 4 Minor Blues Beginner Chords

 In this chord study, you use drop 2 chords from the 4th-string root on the first chord, moving to the closest shapes from there.

 These shapes might be a bit high for some guitars, if you don’t have a cutaway for example.